Share this publication

 Preston is the ideal urban getaway!
 Sitting in the heart of Lancashire, Preston has a rich history.
 The city is most well known for its Guild celebrations that occur every 20 years.
 Preston is home to some stunning architecture which is best seen whilst walking down Fishergate – a bustling tree-lined high street.

 Preston has great shopping and is home to a number of quirky independent shops, two shopping centres and the new Preston Markets.
 Preston has quality entertainment and a great arts and cultural scene with great live music, theatre, restaurants, bars and clubs.

 Or you can escape the hustle and bustle and explore the picturesque Winckley Square Garden or Miller Parks and Avenham which are both an urban oasis in the city centre.
 They are a great place to take a stroll or have a drink at a café overlooking the River Ribble.

 Preston’s has many incredible sightseeing opportunities such as St Walburge’s Church which has one of the tallest spires in England at 94 meters.
 Other notable buildings include Miller Arcade, the Town Hall and many beautiful Georgian buildings on Winckley Square.

 For more information about tours, things to do, sightseeing tours, day trips and more click here.

 Before you go!

-We can’t stress the enough the importance of travel insurance being protected on your travels is an irreplaceable peace of mind.
+We can’t stress enough the importance of having travel insurance and being protected on your travels which gives you an irreplaceable peace of mind.
 Don’t learn the hard way about the importance of travel insurance.
 Never travel without coverage.